Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The result is what traffic engineers call “the green wave”: if you travel at optimal speed, you can pass through multiple consecutive intersections without stopping.
 It’s not magic—it’s network optimization at scale, something no army of human traffic cops could achieve.

-Here’s what makes this interesting for governance theory.
-The system operates on a hierarchy:
+What makes this interesting for governance theory: the system operates on a hierarchy:

 • Local controllers make immediate intersection decisions (milliseconds)